-Until recently, one could make the case that we were again experiencing simply a mid-cycle slowdown but now that now those hopes are long gone.
+Until late 2007, one could make the case (as Fed chief Ben Bernanke did on several occasions) that we were again experiencing simply a mid-cycle slowdown but now those hopes are long gone.

 Adding a little more data shows that in the early 2000s we experienced a period of economic growth unlike the past several post-recession periods.